 Stamford was incorporated as a city at the end of the 19th century.
 Stamford has very few historic buildings.
 The reason might be the massive urban redevelopment campaign during the 1970s that changed the face of the downtown.
 Stamford has no skyscrapers, but the office buildings are modern and fancy.

-There was a big shopping center between the office I worked at and the apartment house we lived in—the Stamford Town Center.
+There was a big shopping center between my office and the apartment house we lived in—the Stamford Town Center.
 Macy’s, GAP, Timberland, Limited Too, Casual Corner, Dress Barn, and many other shops are our favorites in the U.S. It is unnecessary to add that we have visited this center many times.
 It seems to me that there are constant discounts in shops.